SachinJay/IDSHW2/report.md

 As we can see from the Weka results, the model "correctly classified" 52.5% of all instances.
 However, since there is only class, I had to mark Omniyyah's data as normal (despite the fact that it is abnormal).
-Thus, if my model was a good model, we would expect a vert low correctly classified instances rate since we would want most of the instances to be reported as anomalous.
+Thus, if my model was a good model, we would expect a very low correctly classified instances rate since we would want most of the instances to be reported as anomalous.

 Instead, only 47.5% of all instances were actually found to be abnormal.
-That is the **True Positive Rate was 47.5%**
+That is to say: the **True Positive Rate was 47.5%**

 ### Analysis
 As stated in my previous analysis I believe my model could have become confused for a variety of reasons.
 It is this confusion that led to poor performance on actual anomalous behavior.
-Because my model was not a good model of what was normal, it could not properlly detect what was abnormal either.
+Because my model was not a good model of what was normal, it could not properlly detect what was abnormal either hence the low true positive rate.